nabielbrian/Computer-Vision-Based-Expression-Classification-for-E-Learning-Support/README.md

 <div align="justify">

 Online learning reduces the natural feedback teachers get in physical classrooms.
 Without clear non-verbal cues, it’s hard to gauge attention, confusion, or disengagement.
-We need a privacy-aware system that infers engagement signals from facial expressions to support timely teaching interventions—without recording or identifying students.
+We need a privacy-aware system that infers engagement signals from facial expressions to support timely teaching interventions, without recording or identifying students.

 ## Objective